A Surprising New Study Has Revealed That Pluto Has Nearly 50 Miles Of Dunes Made Out Of Methane

-A group of planetary scientists, geographers and physicists have just published a very special study that proves Pluto has nearly 50 miles of dunes that are made out of methane.
+A group of planetary scientists, geographers, and physicists have just published a very special study that proves Pluto has nearly 50 miles of dunes that are made out of methane.
 The new research was conducted by carefully observing images of the planet that were taken in 2015 by NASA’s New Horizons spacecraft.

-After scientists observed dunes on Pluto that were lurking close to mountains and the Sputnik Planitia ice plain, they conducted numerical and spectral modelling as well as spatial analysis on the area.
-This showed researchers that the dunes were most likely the result of tiny grains of methane, as Phys.org report.
+After scientists observed dunes on Pluto that were lurking close to mountains and the Sputnik Planitia ice plain, they conducted numerical and spectral modeling, as well as spatial analysis on the area.
+This showed researchers that the dunes were most likely the result of tiny grains of methane, as Phys.org reports.

-As winds on the dwarf planet are able to reach levels approaching 25 mph, scientists concurred that a location like this complete with a mountain range and the Sputnik Planitia ice plain would be absolutely ideal for collecting enough methane to form such dunes on Pluto.
+As winds on the dwarf planet are able to reach levels approaching 25 mph, scientists concurred that a location like this, complete with a mountain range and the Sputnik Planitia ice plain, would be absolutely ideal for collecting enough methane to form such dunes on Pluto.

-The new study’s lead author Dr. Matt Telfer explained that despite the understanding that planets with an atmosphere may have dunes on them, researchers were nevertheless surprised to find dunes on Pluto.
+The new study’s lead author, Dr. Matt Telfer, explained that despite the understanding that planets with an atmosphere may have dunes on them, researchers were nevertheless surprised to find dunes on Pluto.

 “We knew that every solar system body with an atmosphere and a solid rocky surface has dunes on it, but we didn’t know what we’d find on Pluto.
 It turns out that even though there is so little atmosphere, and the surface temperature is around -230C, we still get dunes forming.”